project-imas/about/README.md

 iMAS Custom Security Controls
 =============================

 iMAS is researching both static and dynamic security defense in the form of custom iOS security controls.
-Currently 3 components are available to the open source community:
+Currently four components are available to the open source community:

 1. *Secure Foundation Control*
    - Cipherlib, crypto manager, keychain crypto